LambdaTest/documentation/docs/genrocket-integration.md

 ## Creating User In GenRocket
 ---

 GenRocket is sold to enterprise (of all sizes) customers.
-It is not available to “unaffiliated” individuals and/or general public.
+It is not available to "unaffiliated" individuals and/or general public.
 Access to GenRocket is provided during a qualified Proof of Concept (POC) phase.

 ## Setting Up A Project for Data Generation
 ---

-As described above, users need to setup the test data project (“Model” and “Design”) for the test data needed.
+As described above, users need to setup the test data project ("Model" and "Design") for the test data needed.

 <!-- You can learn about data generation in detail [here](https://genrocket.freshdesk.com/support/solutions/19000103805). -->